MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-204-Reserve-Requirements-Depository-Institutions-Regulation-D/section-204.2.md

 (B) Any office located outside the United States of a foreign bank;

-(C) A foreign national government, or an agency or instrumentality thereof,2 engaged principally in activities which are ordinarily performed in the United States by governmental entities;
+(C) A foreign national government, or an agency or instrumentality thereof, 2 engaged principally in activities which are ordinarily performed in the United States by governmental entities;

 2 Other than states, provinces, municipalities, or other regional or local governmental units or agencies or instrumentalities thereof.

 (D) An international entity of which the United States is a member; or

-(E) Any other foreign, international, or supranational entity specifically designated by the Board.3
+(E) Any other foreign, international, or supranational entity specifically designated by the Board.
+3

 3 The designated entities are specified in 12 CFR 204.125.